alukach/unofficial-guide-to-canadian-immigration/index.md

             * Medical examination results are valid for 12 months from the date of the medical examination
          * Photos
             * Supply four (4) recent photos.
 Follow the instructions in your guide (see Photos in section on completing the Application for Permanent Residence in Canada) and in Appendix B: Photo Specifications.
-      * undergo a medical examination prior to submitting the application (results are valid for 12 months),
+      * Undergo a medical examination prior to submitting the application (results are valid for 12 months),
-      * pass criminal and security verifications,
+      * Pass criminal and security verifications,
-      * obtain a passport and, in some countries, an exit visa
+      * Obtain a passport and, in some countries, an exit visa
-      * attend an interview at a Canadian visa office, if required.
+      * Attend an interview at a Canadian visa office, if required.

 ### C. Eligibility Review: